 Dulera Side Effects

-Note: This page contains information about the side effects of formoterol / mometasone.
-Some of the dosage forms included on this document may not apply to the brand name Dulera.
+Note: This document contains side effect information about formoterol / mometasone.
+Some dosage forms listed on this page may not apply to the brand name Dulera.

 - muscle aches